Ironclad warship: End of the ironclad warship

 There is no clearly defined end to the ironclad, besides the transition from wood hulls to all-metal.
 Ironclads continued to be used in World War I. Towards the end of the 19th century, the descriptions 'battleship' and 'armored cruiser' came to replace the term 'ironclad'.

 The proliferation of ironclad battleship designs came to an end in the 1890s as navies reached a consensus on the design of battleships, producing the type known as the pre-dreadnought.
 These ships are sometimes covered in treatments of the ironclad warship.
 The next evolution of battleship design, the dreadnought, is never referred to as an 'ironclad'.

 Legacy

 1904 illustration of H.G.
 Wells' December 1903 The Land Ironclads, showing huge armored land vessels, equipped with Pedrail wheels.

 H. G. Wells coined the term The Land Ironclads in a short story published in 1903, to describe fictional large armored fighting vehicles moving on pedrail wheels.

+The Ironclad Hotel in the town of Marble Bar, Australia was named after its resemblance to the warships.

 A number of ironclads have been preserved or reconstructed as museum ships.